SimoneMattioli98/ChessApp/README.md

 <h2>Datasets</h2>
   For the dataset we created our own by collenting chess board images, crop each box and label them.
-  We have a small dataset made of 12.500 images and an augmented one made by 110.600 images.
+  We have a small dataset made of 12.500 images and an augmented one made by 110.600 images.<br>
   All the datasets can be found <a href="https://drive.google.com/drive/folders/1DSgQq6am82dlhBs5cbA85SECThUErqKb?usp=sharing">here</a>

 <h2>Models</h2>